bbauska/JS-Basics-Unlock/README.md

 </p>
 <!-- ![](./images/image017.jpg){width="9.376968503937008e-2in" height="2.083880139982502e-2in"}  -->

-Keep name length reasonable.
-While descriptive names are good, overly long names can make your code harder to read,
+<p>Keep name length reasonable.
+While
+descriptive names are good, overly long names can make your code harder to read,</p>

-Following these conventions and best practices not only makes your code more readable but also helps avoid some common pitfalls related to variable declaration and naming in JavaScript.
+<p>Following these conventions and best practices not only makes your code
+more readable but also helps avoid some common pitfalls related to variable declaration and naming in JavaScript.</p>

-### 2.2 Exploring Data Types: From Numbers to Strings
+<h2 id="ch2-2">2.2 Exploring Data Types: From Numbers to Strings</h2>

-#### 2.2.1 Primitive Data Types: Overview and Usage
+<h3 id="ch2-2-1">2.2.1 Primitive Data Types: Overview and Usage</h3>

-JavaScript supports several primitives, fundamental data types that constitute the basic building blocks of code.
-These include:
+<p>JavaScript supports several primitives, fundamental data types that
+constitute the basic building blocks of code.
+These include:</p>

 -   Numbers: Represent both integer and floating-point numbers. -
     Strings: Represent textual data.